matiwinnetou/play-soy-view/README.md

 # TODO
 - cross compile 2.3 version for Scala: 2.11.x

-- Move code to java 8
+- Move code to java 8 or scala (rewrite), this is a Play plugin anyway

 - make it idiomatic for play, make sure ClosurePlugin bootstraps a tree of components, but so that it is reconfigurable later as well.
-This requires that play properly supports DI in plugins
+This requires that play properly supports DI in plugins (wait for 2.4.x)

 - support soy files in app/views, there is an example go to do this based on Freemarker and play integration

 - Try more than first accepted languages, if first one fails then proceed to next

+- port ContentNegotiator from spring-soy-view

+- include routes, where we have a soyJs endpoint defined

 - JavaDoc